Student Organization Handbook

 - Banners must be no smaller than 2'x 6' and no larger than 3'x 10', made of sturdy canvas or vinyl and have grommets (wind vents are recommended).

-- Banners must be delivered to the Student Activities Center Information Desk within one (1) week before the banner is to be hung.
+- Banners must be delivered to the Student Activities Center Information Desk in the DEN within one (1) week before the banner is to be hung.

 - Banners must be removed within two (2) days of the conclusion of the event.

 3. Walkway Signs

 Walkway sign policy.
 Requests must be submitted at least five (5) business days in advance to the Student Activities Center Information Desk.
 Off-campus customers are not permitted to submit banner requests.
 Campus Life reserves the right to refuse Walkway signs.
 Student organization walkway signs may be posted on campus for no longer than one (1) week.
 Walkway signs must be placed such that pedestrian and vehicular traffic and building access are not obstructed.
 Locations are available on a first-come first-serve basis.

 - Campus Life cannot guarantee that all sign requests will be granted.

 - Requests will only be granted for the advertisement of the student organization events in accordance with the university's posting guidelines.
 (See Chapter 9: Campus Policies Related to Student Involvement for more information).

 Handbills and flyers may be distributed in person in open areas of the campus provided that pedestrian and vehicular traffic and building access are not obstructed.
 Handbills and flyers may not be distributed within any campus building, directly in front of the Campus Bookstore entrance, in residence halls and on their adjacent grounds, on parked vehicles, and in parking lots or access points.
 Handbills and flyers must clearly indicate the sponsoring organization.